Contemporary Textiles BA (Hons)

-If you want to study contemporary textiles, then why not consider coming to Shetland and be inspired by its rich design heritage and stunning landscapes?
+Do you want to study contemporary textiles in a unique setting?
+Come to Shetland and be inspired by the rich design heritage and stunning landscapes.

-Here you will develop your practical skills in a range of textile areas, such as knit, weave and surface effects, including silk screen and designs for digital printing.
+You will develop your practical skills in a range of textile areas such as knit, weave, computer-aided design, and print.

 Our vibrant course aims to harness your talent and equip you with the skills that will help you sustain a career in this sector.
 Professional practice will be integral to your training and there is a strong emphasis on contemporary design and awareness of market trends.